jiaming0708/AssemblyVersionUpdate/README.md

 # How to use
 Input the version and choose the solution folder which you want to replace, click confirm then check all `AssemblyInfo.cs` in the folder.

+# Development
+Base on WPF 6.0 for window